hummingbot/deploy/simple_hummingbot_compose/README.md

 ## Useful Docker Commands

-Use the commands below or use the Docker Desktop application to manage your Hummingbot container:
+Use the commands below or use the Docker Desktop application to manage your containers:

-### Create the Compose network
+### Create the Compose project
 ```
 docker-compose up -d
 ```

-### Stop the Compose network
+### Stop the Compose project
 ```
 docker-compose down
 ```

-### Update the Compose network for the latest images
+### Update the Compose project for the latest images
 ```
 docker-compose up --force-recreate --build -d
 ```